dougbutner/web-4/README.md

  - **Web 3**
 Decentralized web.
 Applications exist in distributed networks instead of a central server.
 This unfederated model trades control and censorship ability for freedom and lack of opinion.

 Today, the top 100 websites by traffic are [all](https://www.alexa.com/topsites) web 2 websites.
-The web 2 paradigm fits closely with the wider environment of large corporations saturating the economy.
+The web 2 paradigm fits closely with the wider environment of capitalism.

+As more and more individuals and societies are reconsidering the place of government, censorship, and capitalism,  web 3 a

 A growing portion of websites and applications today have elements of web 3